ccrusius/gradle-erlang-plugin/README.md

 When the plugin is applied, it will create an `ebuild` task that builds the OTP application in the current directory and the ones found in sub-projects.
-The Erlang plugin will consider that an application needs to be built when it finds an `.app` file in the `$projectDir/ebin` directory.
-It will compile the application based on the sources in `/src`.
-Individual task for the application's `.beam` files will also be created.
+The Erlang plugin will consider that an application needs to be built when it finds an `.app` file in `$projectDir/ebin`.
+It will compile the application based on the sources in `$projectDir/src`.
+Individual tasks for the application's `.beam` files will also be created.

 ## Producing Releases with Reltool

-If there is a reltool `.config` file in the project root directory, the plugin will create a `reltool` task that will generate a release according to that configuration file.
+If there is a reltool `.config` file in the project root directory, the plugin will create a `reltool` task that will generate a release based on that configuration file.

 ## Evaluating Erlang Code